carpentries-incubator/reproducible-publications-quarto/_episodes/06-writing-styling.md

 - "Learn how to enable the visual editor."
 - "Get familiar with its basic functionalities."
 - "Apply formatting and styling using the visual editor."
-- "Learn how to add inline code to your rdm document."
+- "Learn how to add inline code to your qdm document."

 keypoints:
 - "The visual editor has made formatting much easier."